Považská Bystrica: History

 As an example of the language could be used engraving on the tombstone of Rafael Podmanitzky in the Church of the Visitation of the Virgin Mary in Považská Bystrica.

 The next one hundred years were hard for the town and the region, because of upheavals of several Hungarian noblemen.
 The town was plundered by troops of Stephen Bocskai (1604), Emeric Thököly (1679), Bereczényi and Očkay (1707).
 Despite the hard times, the town obtained more and more privileges from Hungarian kings during the period, and it had a significantly higher status than the surrounding countryside.
 This ended in 1886, when a new Hungarian legislation canceled all the privileges.

 In 1918, the town became part of the Czechoslovak Republic.
 In 1929, an ammunition plant Roth transferred its production from Bratislava to Považská Bystrica, which significantly improved the employment situation.
 Starting in 1937 and continuing until 1945 rifles (vz.24 and K98k) and small arms ammunition were manufactured here.
 After World War II the munitions factory at Považská Bystrica continued to produce weapons and ammunition for both the military and for commercial purposes.

 Since World War II, and especially in the 1970s and 1980s, the town grew significantly.
 New residential areas were built around the tiny town center.
 The town center itself was re-built completely, therefore you can hardly find any historical buildings there now.
 The main employer since the second world war was the engineering plant Považské strojárne.
 The plant mainly manufactured scooters and industrial bearings.
 Since the end of socialism, the company has not prospered.
 This has caused increased unemployment.

-Demographics

-According to the 2001 census, the town had 42,733 inhabitants.
-97.72% of inhabitants were Slovaks and 1.01% Czechs.
-The religious make-up was 81.10% Roman Catholics, 12.18% people with no religious affiliation, and 2.56% Lutherans.
+Population